 In the small village of Shaftesbury is one of Dorset’s most attractive streets.
 Gold Hill is a steep cobbled street lined with stone cottages, and it’s considered one of the prettiest sites in the county.
 This really is picture-postcard England.

 31. Attend a Festival in a Castle

-Bestival’s family-friendly sister festival, Camp Bestival, has always been held at the castle.
+Bestival’s sister festival, Camp Bestival, has always been held at the castle and it’s one of the top family friendly festivals in England.
 Last year’s headliners were Madness, Brian Wilson Presents Pet Sounds and Mark Ronson, as well as a host of other entertainment like comedians, kid’s TV presenters, and The World’s Biggest Bouncy Castle.

 32. Climb the Highest Point on the South Coast